 181. Bretton Lane, Bretton, Chester Thanks to fellow collector Arlen Moulton for informing me of these Survivors.
 Examples of street lights from a number of eras exist along this road, with the oldest installation being a Concrete Utilities 'Estate Minor' column with a swan neck bracket and top-entry P152 lantern.
-Thorn QC3 aluminium columns with 'Type 2' brackets and top-entry Thorn Beta 5 35 W SOX lanterns are the next oldest, followed by more modern tubular steel columns, at least some of which are believed to be QC3 replacements.
+Thorn QC3 aluminium columns with 'Type 2' brackets and top-entry Thorn Beta 5 35 Watt SOX lanterns are the next oldest, followed by more modern tubular steel columns, at least some of which are believed to be QC3 replacements.

 The concrete column is in excellent condition for its age, with no signs of spalling between the bracket and column.

 A hairline crack is visible in the top of the swan neck, and a separate one has formed in the lantern's Perspex bowl, which has turned translucent with age.
 Although designed for 60 Watt SO/H and SOI/H lamps, and later, 40 Watt / 35 Watt SOX lamps, by 2019, an LED retro-fit lamp existed in the lantern.

 The 'Type 2' brackets fitted to the QC3 aluminium columns are of a very functional design - I am surprised that the 'Type 1' bracket was not specified, as this would (at least) have resembled the swan neck of the above installation.